catseye/Robin/README.markdown

 * Informally test tail-recursive behavior (does an infinite loop leak memory?)

-* Write a test adapter that allows modules to be specified inside Falderal tests (before a line that says "cut here").

-* Test module caching.

 ### Implementation ###

 * Add a "trace" flag to IEnv and a `-t` flag to the implementation, to